Plight & Premonition: Background

-Czukay had come to prominence in the 1960s with the experimental rock group Can, while Sylvian was the former the frontman of the UK new wave group Japan before embarking on a solo career.
+Czukay had come to prominence in the 1960s with the experimental rock group Can, while Sylvian was the former frontman of the UK new wave group Japan before embarking on a solo career.

 Recording

 Although the album was recorded late in 1986, Sylvian and Czukay completed Premonition together quite soon after the session in February 1987.
 The compositions were not released until March 1988 by the low-budget subsidiary of Virgin that specialised in experimental compositions, Venture Records.

 The tracks were later remixed by Sylvian and issued on a limited bonus disc with his 2002 compilation album Camphor.
 These remixes were used for a 2018 re-release by Grönland Records of a double album set combining this album and Flux + Mutability, their subsequent 1989 release.

 Sylvian said about the album 2012:

 "We didn't plan to make an album together.
 Holger Czukay actually invited me to Cologne to put a vocal on a track for an album that he was recording.
 And the first night that I arrived it was late in the evening.
 He suggested we have dinner, and we came back to the studio and I just sat down and started playing.
 And I just walked around the room from instrument to instrument and I wasn't always aware of what he was recording, and that's really the way that he likes it.

 As soon as the performance became too self-conscious, he'd wait for me to start up with something else.
 It was created over a period of, I think, two nights, possibly three.
 I never got to record the vocal for him because it was time for me to leave at the end of that period, but we'd come up with something far more interesting, I think, in the process."